Tax

 Tax on New Zealand portfolio investment entities (PIEs)

-The number of units you own may change during the year, for example if you sell or buy some units, however the tax to pay is not calculated until the end of the tax year (31 March).
-We keep a record of your transactions and calculate how much tax needs to be paid (or returned to you), and make things easy by making any payment to (or from) IR on your behalf.
-This will be deducted (or paid) into your Sharesies Wallet in April.
-If there isn’t enough money (NZD) in your Wallet to cover the tax, your Wallet will show a negative balance.
+The number of units you own may change during the year (for example, if you sell or buy some units).
+If you sell any units, the tax to pay will be withheld when your sell order is settled.
+At the end of the tax year (31 March), we’ll calculate how much tax needs to be paid (or returned to you), which accounts for any tax deducted when selling, and make any payment to (or from) IRD on your behalf.

 Tax on Australian investment income